Concussion in Youth Sports: Ohio's Return-to-Play Law

 Ohio’s Return to Play Law: What Coaches and Referees Need to Know - School Sports

-Parents and Guardians (please note: These are intended to provide more information about the requirements of the law and are different from the ODH Concussion Information Sheets that are required to be distributed to parents, guardians and athletes by schools and youth sports organizations.)
+The following factsheets are intended to provide more information about the requirements of the law and are different from the ODH Concussion Information Sheets which must be distributed to parents, guardians and athletes by schools and youth sports organizations.

 Ohio’s Return to Play Law: What Parent/Guardians Need to Know - Youth Sports